NickCraver/StackExchange.Exceptional/docs/Settings.md

 **Notifiers** (`List<IErrorNotifier>`): These run just after an exception is logged, like emailing it to a user.
 The [`EmailNotifier` is built-in](https://github.com/NickCraver/StackExchange.Exceptional/blob/main/src/StackExchange.Exceptional.Shared/Notifiers/EmailNotifier.cs), but anyone [can implement `IErrorNotifier`](https://github.com/NickCraver/StackExchange.Exceptional/blob/main/src/StackExchange.Exceptional.Shared/Notifiers/IErrorNotifier.cs) for things like posting to a chat room, etc.
-Usage: There is a `.Register()` extension method on `IEmailNotifier` to automate usage, e.g. this registers the notifier on `Settings.Current`:
+Usage: There is a `.Register()` extension method on `IEmailNotifier` to automate usage, e.g. this registers the notifier on `Exceptional.Settings`:
 ```c#
 new EmailNotifier(settings).Register();
 ```